 Skip to main content

 Most ML/AI workloads involve large files, such as datasets and artifacts of trained models.
 To efficiently store, access and share them, you can use Object Storage, a simple storage service offered by Nebius AI Cloud.
 In this guide, you will learn how to start using Object Storage.
-You will set up your environment to work with Object Storage, create your first bucket, a data container, and upload a test file.
+You will set up your environment to work with Object Storage, create your first bucket, a data container and upload a test file.
+For visual guidance on creating a bucket and uploading objects in the web console, watch the video below.
+If you prefer other interfaces or written instructions, follow the steps further down.

 Prepare your environment